esox1/OverTheWire_Writeup/README.md

  so only 31518 and 31790 are ssl

-//add bandit16b.png

 Using `openssl s_client -connect localhost:31790`

-then entering the paswd to current level we get the private key to the next level
+then entering the paswd to current level we get an **RSA private key** to the next level

-create a directory in /tmp/any/name/ and save  the private key  displayed in file, name it whatever mkdir /tmp/any/name/
+create a directory in /tmp/any/name/ and save  the private key  displayed in file, name it whatever

+`mkdir /tmp/any/name/`

 `vim /tmp/es/private.key` & paste the private key in private.key